Financial Aid Programs for Graduate Students

 Alternative student loans are available to assist students cover any financial gap that may exist between their educational costs (cost of attendance) and the amount of financial aid they are receiving.
 There are many types of alternative student loans and each are calculated with different interest rates and repayment terms, which vary, depending on the borrower's (and/or the cosigner's) credit-worthiness.
 Students should review their finances to determine which financing option best fits their borrowing needs.

 How do I select the right alternative student loan?

 Fairfield University does not have a preferred lender list for alternative student loans, nor can we recommend specific lenders.
 However, ELM Select, a service provided by ELM Resources (see link below), can assist you with what is likely one of the most important tasks in the financial aid process.
 ELM Select is a free online lender comparison resource that provides extensive loan options.
 This service has several features that will help you make the financing decision that best fits your financial needs.
 It also provides a wealth of information regarding borrower rights, responsibilities, and loan repayment.

-NOTE: This loan application process can sometimes take at least three to four weeks to complete.
+Important Note: This loan application and school certification process can take anywhere from three to four weeks to complete.
 Please apply early to allow for this processing time.

 Fairfield University participates in the Federal Direct Loan program and does not have any preferred lenders.
 Fairfield University abides by all principles outlined in the CT Code of Conduct.